Nordic Dynamics

 If these are active questions in your organisation, then structural architecture deserves attention.

-If your Fabric environment is growing, but you are not fully confident in the structure underneath it, I can help assess where the main architectural risks sit and what should be strengthened next.
+If your data environment is growing, but you are not fully confident in the structure underneath it, I can help assess where the main architectural risks sit and what should be strengthened next.

 Request an Architecture Review